decretist/Dissertation/Chapter4/chapter4.md

 It does not appear that the debate over the authorship of the *Decretum* can be settled on the basis of the currently available evidence.
-The goal of my dissertation project has been to find new evidence relevant to the question of the authorship the *Decretum* as it has been posed by both Kuttner and Winroth, by using computational stylometric methods to analyze the authorship of the *dicta* traditionally attributed personally to Gratian.
+The goal of my dissertation project has been to find new evidence relevant to the question of the authorship of the *Decretum* as it has been posed by both Kuttner and Winroth, by using computational stylometric methods to analyze the authorship of the *dicta* traditionally attributed personally to Gratian.